RAKWireless/RAK2270-Sticker-Tracker/README.md

 ### Software

 The main chip used on the RAK2270 is the WisDuo Module RAK3172-SiP/RAK3172LP-SiP (pin-to-pin and software compatible).
 This chip has STM32WL SoC which is a combination of MCU and LoRa/SubGhz transceiver.
 The firmware written on this is based on [RUI3](https://docs.rakwireless.com/RUI3/).
 You can start creating your own firmware using this [RAK3172-SiP guide](https://docs.rakwireless.com/Product-Categories/WisDuo/RAK3172-SiP/Quickstart/#rak3172-sip-as-a-stand-alone-device-using-rui3).

+## Direct order on JLCPCB

+RAKwireless and JLCPCB collaborate together so that you can order directly a RAK2270 with complete components from JLCPCB.
+You just have to use [this link](https://cart.jlcpcb.com/quote/?from=rak&fileUrl=https%3A%2F%2Fs3.eu-central-1.amazonaws.com%2Frakwireless-downloads-center-prod%2FLoRa%2FRAK2270%2Fjlcpcb%2FGERBER_FPC_RAK2270.zip&bomUrl=https%3A%2F%2Fs3.eu-central-1.amazonaws.com%2Frakwireless-downloads-center-prod%2FLoRa%2FRAK2270%2Fjlcpcb%2FBOM_PCB_RAK2270.xlsx&cplUrl=https%3A%2F%2Fs3.eu-central-1.amazonaws.com%2Frakwireless-downloads-center-prod%2FLoRa%2FRAK2270%2Fjlcpcb%2FPLACEMENT_FPC_RAK2270.xlsx) and just proceed each step of the order.
+The files will be automatically uploaded as you go on each step.
+This makes ordering of RAK2270 directly from JLCPCB easier and faster.